linnearice/Vitamin_Ventures/Linear_Regression/README.md

+### This was not used in our analysis website.
+We wanted to look at this data to determine if there was any recomendations we could add to our conclusion statement and decided not to put it in.
+---

 Linear regression was used to test if median household income significantly predicted Vitamin Ventures’ United States (US) web-based vitamin sales for 2020 and 2021.